-My mother taught me to always be polite and respectful.
+My mother taught me always to be polite and respectful.
 My father was a salesman and business owner, so he taught me to always give the customers what they wanted.
 Generally, politeness and respectfulness are good things.
-Polly and I both taught our children to never be cross or disrespectful to others.
+Polly and I both taught our children to never be cross or disrespectful towards others.
 Doing so has served them well as adults.
-There are times though, when I wonder if being taught always to be polite and respectful keeps us from properly responding to people who are assholes.
-Assholes tend to be narcissistic bullies — Donald Trump, for instance — who love to attack people who go through life trying to be decent and kind.
+There are times, though, when I wonder if being taught always to be polite and respectful keeps us from properly responding to people who are assholes.
+Assholes tend to be narcissistic bullies who love to attack people who go through life trying to be decent and kind.
 I have learned — rather late in life — that sometimes it is okay to be impolite or disrespectful.
 Some people do not deserve politeness or respect.
 Over the years, I allowed countless church members to bully and berate me.
 I could spend the next hour writing about members who stormed in my office to give me a piece of their mind — what little of it they had.
 They would rant and rave, attacking my preaching, leadership, family, and even how I dressed.
-One church member was upset over the way Polly crinkled up her nose at her (I kid you not).
+One church member was upset over the way Polly crinkled up her nose at him (I kid you not).
 Most often, I would try to appease them, not wanting to lose church members.
 Looking back on it now, I wish I had been more willing to tell them to get the hell out of my office and out of the church.
-These kind of members rarely stayed in the church for the long-term.
+These kinds of members rarely stayed in the church for the long term.
 Sooner or later I did something that so offended them that they picked up their toys and moved on to a new religious playground.
-Through the grapevine I would hear that they blamed me for them having to leave the church.
+Through the grapevine, I would hear that they blamed me for them having to leave the church.
 Rarely do such people accept responsibility for their own behavior.

-I am slowly beginning to recognize that it is in my best interest — psychologically and physically — to say no. I now have four grandchildren who are playing competitive sports.
+I am slowly beginning to recognize that it is in my best interest — psychologically and physically — to say no. I now have five grandchildren who are playing competitive sports.
 I have no doubt that someday eight or nine of them could easily be involved in school activities that I would like to attend.
-My oldest granddaughter plays high school basketball, volleyball, and softball.
-If I had my way, I would attend every one of her games.
-I thoroughly enjoy watching her play, even if it is only for a few minutes a game.
-But, I know that I cannot attend each and every game.
+If I had my way, I would attend every one of their games.
+I thoroughly enjoy watching them play.
+But, I know that I cannot attend each and every game, especially in the COVID era.
 If I did so, I would be so physically worn out that I would not be able to do anything else.
 So, I have to say no when my heart says yes.
-So it is with birthday parties and other family gatherings.
+It is the same with birthday parties and other family gatherings.
 I ALWAYS want to spend time with my family.
-We are very close and I want to spend as much time as possible with them, knowing that there is coming a day when all I will be is a memory in their hearts and a photograph hanging on the wall.
-But, I also know that I cannot do everything, and there are times for the sake of my health that I have to say no. Polly’s father is still in the nursing home.
-He has been there since November.
-While we have made several trips to Newark — a seven hour round-trip — I feel guilty over not going to visit him more often.
-Due to my health, we have to travel down and back all in one day.
+We are very close and I want to spend as much time as possible with them, knowing that there is coming a day when all I will be is a memory in their minds and a photograph hanging on the wall.
+But, I also know that I cannot do everything, and there are times for the sake of my health that I have to say no. Polly’s mom is in declining health.
+While we have made several trips to Newark — a seven-hour round-trip — I feel guilty over not going to visit her more often.
 These trips are physically excruciating, and by the time we get home I often feel like I met Mike Tyson in an alley fight and lost.
-As much as I want to visit Dad and Mom every weekend, I know I can’t.
+As much as I want to visit Mom every weekend, as we did years ago, I know I can’t.
 This is perhaps the best example of my physical limitations forcing me to say no.

 Bit by bit I am learning that is okay to tell people no. It is not narcissistic to put self first.
 I am the only one who knows what it feels like to walk in my skin.
 Outwardly, I look like a typical overweight old man, one who certainly should not need to park in handicapped spaces.
 But inwardly, virtually every joint and muscle in my body hurts.
 Some days the pain medications work well, other days they don’t.
-I am still recovering from my daughter’s wedding last Saturday.
-Adding to my misery, I came down with some sort of respiratory problem, and I have spent the last week coughing and choking on phlegm.
-I am sure my daughter wants me to get her wedding photographs processed yesterday, but I can only do what I can do.
-Same goes for my book project, blogging, or any of the other things I love to do.
 These days no usually means I can’t.
 To quote the Bible, “the spirit is willing but the flesh is weak.”

 Do you have a hard time saying no?
 Are you a people pleaser?
 Please share your experiences in the comments section.